Geometric Bounds for Persistence: Background

 \begin{rmk} [Relative Filling Radius vs. Absolute Filling Radius] To give an idea about the difference between relative filling radius in $\Y$ and absolute filling radius, here we give a toy example of a flying saucer in $\Y=\R^3$ (with Euclidean metric).
 Let $\E$ be the ellipsoid in $\R^3$ given by $\E=\{(x,y,z)\mid \frac{x^2}{100}+\frac{y^2}{100}+\frac{z^2}{1}=1\}$, and let $[\E]$ be its fundamental class in $\h_2(\E)$.
-There are two different ways to treat $\E$ as a metric space, resulting in the different values of its filling radius. \begin{enumerate} \item One way is to consider the intrinsic Riemannian metric $g$ on $\E$ induced by the Euclidean metric of $\R^3$.
-Thus obtained Riemannian surface $\E_g$ has the \textit{absolute filling radius} about $10$: $\rho([\E]; \E_g) \sim 10$ (the exact computation is tricky).
+There are two different ways to treat $\E$ as a metric space, resulting in the different values of its filling radius. \begin{enumerate} \item One way is to consider the Riemannian metric $g$ on $\E$ induced by the Euclidean metric of $\R^3$.
+The Riemannian surface $\E_g$ thus obtained has the \textit{absolute filling radius} of about $10$: $\rho([\E]; \E_g) \sim 10$ (the exact computation is tricky).

 \item The other way is to borrow the extrinsic distance function from $\R^3$.
 This does not make $\E$ a Riemannian manifold, but rather just a compact metric space embedded in $\R^3$ in a distance-preserving way.
 The corresponding \textit{relative filling radius} equals $1$: $\rho([\E]; \E \subset \R^3) = 1$.